vt-vl-lab/cluster/README.md

 ### Submit Jobs
 Access to all compute engines (aside from interactive nodes) is controlled via the job scheduler.
 You can follow the instructions [here](https://secure.hosting.vt.edu/www.arc.vt.edu/computing/newriver/#examples)

-#### A sample PBS script using Matlab
+#### A Matlab example wiht sample PBS script
 1. Write a shell script for submission of jobs on NewRiver.
-You may only modify "#PBS -l" section for resource request.
 This is a .sh file Chen uses.
 You can modify it appropriately.
 ```
 #!/bin/bash
 #